 Experienced & Lateral Applicants: Priority will be given to qualified lateral and experienced applicants.
 The most qualified applicants based on background and experience as evidenced by their application, will be invited for an oral board interview, which is weighted 100%.
 To be placed on an eligibility list, an applicant must receive a passing score of 70 or more from each panel member.

-Entry-level applicants: Applicants who meet the minimum qualifications may be invited to take a written Dispatcher test administered by City personnel.
-Testing is tentatively planned for a date to be determined in 2021.
-Applicants will be notified by email of the scheduled time and location for the written test.
-The most qualified applicants based on background and experience as evidenced by their application, and those with a passing score of 70% on the written test may be invited for an oral board interview, which is weighted 100%.
+Entry-level applicants: Applicants who meet the minimum qualifications may be invited to take an online Dispatcher test and will be notified by email of their scheduled testing date.
+The most qualified applicants based on background and experience as evidenced by their application, and those with a passing score on the test may be invited for an oral board interview, which is weighted 100%.
 To be placed on an eligibility list, an applicant must receive a passing score of 70 or more from each panel member.
-Interviews are tentatively planned for a date to be determined in 2021.

 A thorough background check, as well as a physical, including a drug screen, psychological evaluation, and polygraph exam will be conducted on the top candidates prior to appointment consideration.
 Failure to achieve a qualifying score on any portion of the examination process will eliminate a candidate from further consideration.